shmykelsa/AAAD/README.md

 ### Why only those apps?
 Where is YouTube?
 Where is Netflix?
 Where is Instagram?

 Not all apps are compatible with Android Auto.
 You can’t just pick an app and sledge hammer it into Android Auto.
 I’ve included basically almost every Android Auto app known to date, and the only responsibility of AAAD is to make them available in Android Auto.

+### How do I update the apps installed from AAAD?

+AAAD will always download latest version of an app.
+If one of the apps that you've installed through AAAD gets an update, you can open AAAD and download the update.
+At the moment, there's no update checker, but I'm planning on making it!

 ### Will you hold my bank account/credit card informations?